 The lights also minimize effects on local wildlife such as sea turtles and birds, such as the Shearwater.
 By reducing light pollution and providing an amber light with no blue spectrum, these animals can migrate, hunt, and rest depending on the species without having the manmade lighting disturb their cycles.
 The high-pressure sodium lamps are not typically used with solar applications and have since been taken over by using amber LEDs.
 The Amber LEDs are more energy-efficient than the old-style HPS lamps used in projects like this.

 While SEPCO mass produces solar power assemblies for multiple applications, such as parking lots, roadways, signs, and so much more, these assemblies can be configured to provide remote power to many different lighting and power requirements, including some specialty lamps and fixtures.
-SEPCO used the Hubbell Lighting Oakland fixture for this project in conjunction with our solar power assemblies, providing a robust and reliable system.
+SEPCO used the Hubbell Lighting Oakland fixture for this project in conjunction with their solar power assemblies, providing a robust and reliable system.
 These systems, as of 2021, are 10 years old and are still in operation today.

-SEPCO's technical and engineering experience in the industry positions SEPCO as a leader in the solar lighting market by offering multiple technologies to adapt to customer's and environmental needs of each project.
-SEPCO can use lighting technologies such as Light Emitting Diode (LED), Compact Fluorescent (CFL), Induction, High Pressure Sodium, Low Pressure Sodium, HID, and Plasma.
+SEPCO's technical and engineering experience in the industry positions SEPCO as a leader in the solar lighting market by offering multiple technologies to adapt to customers and the environmental needs of each project.
+SEPCO can use lighting technologies such as Light Emitting Diode (LED), Compact Fluorescent (CFL), Induction, High-Pressure Sodium, Low-Pressure Sodium, HID, and Plasma.
 SEPCO is also able to meet high light level requirements for roadways, parking lots, and security applications with various operating profiles through wireless controls.